-Welcome to my interior design studio in Marin County!
+Welcome to my interior design studio!
 When we moved into our new home just over a year ago, I knew instantly that I wanted to convert the pool cabana in our backyard into my design studio.
-Having a home office is such a bonus for me as I enjoy being home during the day with my two young boys (3 years old and 1 year old) but also love having a dedicated, quiet space to dive deep into my work.
-Today, I’m thrilled to show you the Before & Afters, walk you through the design process, and share all my sources with you.
+Having a home office is such a bonus for me as I enjoy being home during the day with my two young boys (3 years old and 1 year old) but also love having a dedicated, quiet space to work in.
+Today, I’m thrilled to show the Before & Afters, talk through the design process, and share all my sources with you.

 To give you a sense of where the space was when we purchased the home here’s what it looked like when the previous owners had it.
 They used the space as an extra bedroom and it looked like this:

-The very first thing my eye wanted when entering the space was white walls that spanned from the floor to the pitched ceiling.
-It’s a small room already and having two separate tones on the walls and ceiling caused a visual divide that made the room feel smaller.
+The very first thing my eye wanted when entering the space was floor to ceiling white walls.
+It’s a small room and having two separate tones on the walls and ceiling caused a visual divide that made the room feel even smaller.
 Using one color throughout creates a look of expansion and cohesiveness so the eye can move about the space more fluidly.
-Because I’m most inspired in bright, airy spaces, I chose white, which evokes feelings of endless possibility for me – exactly what I want to feel when kicking off a design project with my clients.
+I chose white because I work best in bright, airy spaces, which evoke feelings of endless possibility for me – exactly what I want to feel when kicking off a design project for my clients.
 After testing several white paint colors, the winner was Farrow & Ball’s Wevet in the Modern Emulsion finish.
 It’s a delicate white with a hint of grey that creates a beautiful environment – not too yellow or too blue like so many whites can be.

 Now that I had a clean, white backdrop to build from, next I took some time to establish my functional needs and design point of view.
-I knew that to create a space that elevates my work, my design studio needed to have these three things:
+I knew that to create a space that works for me, my design studio needed to have these three things: